Internet Defamation

 If the comments had been limited to statements about how he was a cheap date or a lousy kisser, I would defend to the death their right to say such things.
 But as is often the case, someone who is mad enough to go to such a hate site is someone who wants to inflict pain, so they stray far afield.
 One of the women allegedly posted the comment, “He is very, very manipulating, he’s an attorney so he’s great at lying and covering it up without batting an eye.”

-In anyone’s book, that is defamatory.
 The statement “great at lying” states not only that he has lied, but that he had lied on multiple occasions to the point that he is great at it.
 The “without batting an eye” comment means that he has no compunction against lying, so that is a slam on his ethics.
-But here was the judge’s reasoning for throwing out the case:

 “The average reader would know that the comments are ‘emotionally charged rhetoric’ and the ‘opinions of disappointed lovers.’”